 But the Kaiser Permanente figures suggest that for its members in Northern California, there may not have been a large increase in young people in crisis during 2020, the authors said.
 “Although the COVID-19 pandemic has been associated with a wide range of social economic, and health stressors in the lives of youth and their families…suicidal thoughts or behaviors may not emerge until later in the pandemic and not evenly among groups of youth,” they wrote.

-The potential effects of stay-at-home orders and video-based schooling, along with stress of the COVID-19 pandemic itself, are complex when it comes to youth, Erickson-Ridout said.
+The potential effects of stay-at-home orders and video-based schooling, along with stress of the COVID-19 pandemic itself, are complex when it comes to youth, said Erickson-Ridout, who is also a member of TPMG Physician Researcher Program.
 “There are many factors at play that could make mental health challenges either better or worse,” she said.
 “There’s a tradeoff between being online more and socially isolated versus being relieved of in-person bullying and the pressures of academic and sports performance.
 Medical records and statistics tell part of the story, but we will learn more in coming months and years as we work with our young patients.”

 The researchers noted that overall numbers of ED visits for mental health in 2020 were likely lower because fewer patients were visiting hospitals during the shelter-in-place months of March to May 2020; visits fell by nearly half during this time but returned later in the year to levels seen pre-pandemic.